galaxyproject/training-material/topics/text-mining/tutorials/simtext_training/tutorial.md

 >
 {: .hands_on}

-# 1. Retrieval of PubMed data
+# Retrieval of PubMed data

 In the first step we collect PubMed data for each of the genes.
-Here, the genes are used as search queries to download a defined number of PMIDs, here up to 500, from PubMed.
+The genes are used as search queries to download a defined number of PMIDs, here up to 500, from PubMed.
 The PMIDs are saved in additional columns of our input data.

 > ### {% icon details %} NCBI API key (optional)
 >